Short film ‘Ocean Boulevard’ sheds light on addiction in Horry County

-A short film titled ‘Ocean Boulevard’ has been playing in certain theatres across the Palmetto State.
+MYRTLE BEACH, SC (WBTW) – A short film titled “Ocean Boulevard” has been playing in certain theaters across the Palmetto State.

 The main character in the film is based on the experiences that happened to three men who struggled with a heroin addiction in Horry County.